 What is the Goal for MAT in the Emergency Department?

-The goal with offering MAT started in the ED, will help patients transition into home-based continuous care.
+The goal of offering MAT started in the ED, will help patients transition into home-based continuous care.
 Normally, patients who are seeking treatment would have to look for a doctor to prescribe them buprenorphine, and the wait can take months to be seen.
 It is also costly.
 For some patients, the 2-day supply is enough to not resort to drug use long enough to get into an inpatient treatment center, if that’s the path they want to take.
-With this plan, and the accompanying Bridge Clinic, MGH is hoping patients will continue with MAT and integrate back into life at home.
+With this plan and the accompanying Bridge Clinic, MGH is hoping patients will continue with MAT and integrate back into life at home.

-Not all patients coming through the ED are given the prescription for buprenorphine.
+Not all patients coming through the ED are given a prescription for buprenorphine.
 Poor prescribing habits wouldn’t help the opioid crisis it would only fuel it.
 Every patient that comes into the ED and asks for treatment or shows signs of opioid addiction will be assessed and if appropriate, be given a 2-day supply of buprenorphine.
 The patients are also given an informational sheet with explicit directions on how to take the buprenorphine.
 Not only are there clear directions on the sheet, but there’s also information about the MGH Bridge Clinic at the bottom of the page.

 Medication-Assisted Treatment and the Bridge Clinic